vikramlance/GraduateCourses/README.md

 # GraduateCourses

-#### Repository of courses finished as a part of my MS degree.
+#### Repository of courses finished as a part of my MS degree or the courses I studied independently.
 It includes assignments/independent work/projects for the respective courses.

 List of courses
 - Business Data Mining (ISYS 650)